 Hold Sen. Jeff Sessions accountable for sanctioning sexual assault

-After months of standing by Donald Trump despite his racist, sexist, xenophobic and violent rhetoric, some hypocritical Republican politicians are finally distancing themselves from Trump after The Washington Post published recordings of Trump boasting about serial sexual assault last week.
+After months of standing by Donald Trump despite his racist, sexist, xenophobic and violent rhetoric, some hypocritical Republican politicians are finally distancing themselves from Trump after The Washington Post published recordings of Trump boasting about serial sexual assault.

 Yet one prominent right-wing Republican Senator – Alabama’s Jeff Sessions – is moving toward Trump, not away.
 In fact, Sessions seems to be so committed to being Trump’s lapdog that he’s willing to sanction sexual assault.